McGuire Center for Lepidoptera & Biodiversity

 - For samples of my insect photography, please visit my Twitter page

-- Also, we recently made a film about the biology of Zebra Longwing, the official Florida state butterfly.
+- Recent film about the biology of Zebra Longwing, the official Florida state butterfly.

 My work featured in Florida Museum’s Science Stories: